 Replacement using Smoke Test: Similar to “Replacement” but the target leakage could not be met due to the equipment not being new.
 Smoke is used to show that leaks are only coming from the previously existing equipment.
 All accessible leaks visible by smoke must be sealed.

 Alteration using Smoke Test: Similar to “Alteration” but the target leakage could not be met due to the equipment not being new or due to inaccessible leaks.
 Smoke is used to show that leaks are only coming from the previously existing equipment or are inaccessible.
 All accessible leaks visible by smoke must be sealed.

+Any portions of Duct Located in Garage: User select from Yes or No.

 B. Duct Leakage Diagnostic Test - Sealing All Accessible Leaks using Smoke Test

+Air-Handling Unit Airflow (AHU Airflow) Determination Method: User will select from the following options:

+Default Airflow Method: The Default Airflow Method may only be used for homes where the duct system is being tested before the conditioning and heating system is installed and the equipment specification is not known (See Section RA3.1.4.2.1 of the 2019 Reference Appendices).

+Cooling System Method: For systems with air conditioning, this selection must be made, and the nominal air handler airflow shall be 400 CFM per nominal ton of condensing unit cooling capacity as specified by the manufacturer (Note: the heating only value may be used, if higher, See Section RA3.1.4.2.2 of the 2019 Reference Appendices).

+Heating System Method: For heating only systems the nominal air handler airflow shall be 21.7 CFM per kBtu/h of rated heating output capacity.

+Measured Airflow Method: The measured system airflow can be used as the air handler airflow for the purpose of establishing duct leakage percentage (See Section RA3.1.4.2.3 of the 2019 Reference Appendices).

+Indoor Unit Method

 Condenser Nominal Cooling Capacity (ton): Same data given on MCH-01.

+Indoor Unit Nominal Cooling Capacity: Same data given on MCH-01.

 Heating Capacity (kBtu/h): Same data given on MCH-01.

 Conditioned Floor Area Served by this HVAC System (ft2): User must input CFA for the space.
 Should be consistent with the CF1R input value.

+Measured AHU Airflow (CFM): If “Measured Airflow Method” is selected, user must input measured airflow.

 Duct Leakage Test Conditions: Select from the following options:

-Test Rough-in AHU: Installers may determine duct leakage in new construction by using diagnostic measurements at rough-in building construction stage prior to installation of interior finishing (See Section RA3.1.4.3.2 of the 2016 Reference Appendices).
+Test Rough-in AHU: Installers may determine duct leakage in new construction by using diagnostic measurements at rough-in building construction stage prior to installation of interior finishing (See Section RA3.1.4.3.2 of the 2019 Reference Appendices).
 In this case the air-handling unit (AHU) is installed at the time of test.